EngineScript/EngineScript/README.md

 1. Set the SSL mode to Full (Strict).

 ##### Click on the Edge Certificates section
-1. Set Always Use HTTPS to Off *(Important: This can cause redirect loops)*.
+1. Set Always Use HTTPS to Off. *(Important: This can cause redirect loops)*
 2. Enable HSTS. *(Optional)* We recommend enabling HSTS.
 However, turning off HSTS will make your site unreachable until the Max-Age time expires.
 This is a setting you want to set once and leave on forever.
 3. Set Minimum TLS Version to TLS 1.2.
 4. Enable Opportunistic Encryption.